diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 #### The Hive Shell

 The Hive shell is the primary way that we will interact with Hive, by issuing commands in HiveQL.
 HiveQL is Hive’s query language, a dialect of SQL.
-It is heavily influenced by MySQL, so if you are familiar with MySQL, you should feel at home using Hive.
+It is `heavily influenced by MySQL`, so if you are familiar with MySQL, you should feel at home using Hive.

 Like SQL, HiveQL is generally `case insensitive` (except for string comparisons).